Successful pest management in a commercial vineyard is based on a basic knowledge and understanding of the following.

 - See our downloadable PDFs to identifying insects, diseases, and physiological/chemical disorders.

 - Need help identifying an insect or source of pest damage?
-Contact MSU Diagnostic Services
+Contact MSU Plant & Pest Diagnostics.
+New grapevine virus testing services at MSU started in summer 2019

 - Vineyard scouting calendar for when to look for major pests.
 Form for scouting vineyards